vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Add-vRLILogArchive.md

 - Validates that network connectivity and authentication is possible to VMware Aria Operations for Logs
 - Configure an email address to send notifications to in VMware Aria Operations for Logs
 - Configure the log retention threshold in VMware Aria Operations for Logs
-- Configure log archive location in VMware Aria Operations for Logs.
+- Configure log archive location in VMware Aria Operations for Logs

 ## Examples